 The problem: young adults have a high prevalence of mental health problems (up to 25% in a year), the usually don’t tend to seek help for these problems.
 About 78% of American young adults look online for information about health.
 18-39% of young adults write blogs or an online journal.

 Two core categories emerged from the qualitative analysis of the bloggers accounts: I am powerless (intrapersonal) and I am utterly alone (interpersonal).
 Overall, the young adult bloggers expressed significant feelings of powerlessness as a result of their mental health concerns and simultaneously felt a profound sense of loneliness, alienation, and lack of connection with others.
+The program “Residential Programs for Troubled Youth” helped many young adults with their problems.

 Why is this important?